This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Slice the orange as thinly as possible.
 Then dice into smaller pieces.

-• Combine all the ingredients in a small kettle and bring to a boil.
+• Combine the cranberries, orange pieces, rosemary, and brown sugar in a small kettle and bring to a boil.

 • Once boiling, lower the heat to a simmer and continue to cook until the cranberries have burst and are thick, about 10-12 minutes.